gibberish

 Interesting story on the news tonight about the porky mayor of Pembroke, Keith McNiffe.
 (That’s him standing second left of the bloke sitting in the red gown.)

 McNiffe has claimed to be disabled and taking payment from the Benefits Agency for the last two years.
-Apparently he claimed to be such a fat bastard that he couldn’t even walk.
+Apparently he claimed to be so fat that he couldn’t even walk.
 However, he was caught on video running (sic) the line at an amatuer football match and had done so 59 times this season.

 Given the frequency of his exercise it begs the question.
 Why did he look like a Walrus in a Matt Lucas cast off costume?